 Osteopathy for Headaches

 Tension-type headaches are described as mild to moderate and felt on both sides of your head.
 The headache is usually dull or squeezing in nature and can last anywhere from 30 minutes to several days.
-There are two categories: Episodic headaches which occur less than 15 times per month.
-Also chronic which occurs more than 15 times a month for more than 3 months in a row.
-Typically you will experience pains on both sides of the head which feels like pressure behind the eyes and tension in the neck and shoulders.
-Moreover, you will not experience nausea, vomiting, or visual changes and your headache is not usually affected by normal daily routines.
+There are two categories: Episodic headaches, which occur less than 15 times per month.
+Also, chronic, which happens more than 15 times a month for more than 3 months in a row.
+Typically, you will experience pains on both sides of the head, which feel like pressure behind the eyes and tension in the neck and shoulders.
+Moreover, you will not experience nausea, vomiting, or visual changes, and your headache is not usually affected by everyday daily routines.

 How is a Tension Type Headache Diagnosed?

 Tension-type headaches are diagnosed through the patient’s symptoms.
-Physical examination of the neck and scalp muscles where there may be tenderness which may increase headache symptoms.
+Physical examination of the neck and scalp muscles, where there may be tenderness, may increase headache symptoms.

-There are many different causes of tension-type headaches which cause additional strain onto the head and neck muscles.
-Stress and anxiety can contribute by elevating your shoulders over long periods, affecting your upper back and neck posture.
-In addition, teeth and jaw clenching will contribute towards TMJ and tension type headaches.
+There are many different causes of tension-type headaches, which cause additional strain on the head and neck muscles.
+Stress and anxiety can contribute by elevating your shoulders over long periods, affecting your cranial osteopath for back pain and neck posture.
+In addition, teeth and what could be causing your jaw pain will contribute to Cranial Osteopathy for TMJ and tension-type headaches.

 Headache Diagnosis At Wellthy

-One of our Osteopaths will take a case history and explain to you what is happening.
-After that, they will provide hands on treatment aimed to reduce tension in your head and neck.
-The osteopath will address the whole posture to get other areas moving more freely (typically upper back) to reduce pressure onto your head and neck.
-Moreover Osteopaths use a combination of muscular stretching, joint articulations, and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce pain.
+This is a hands-on treatment aimed at reducing tension in your head and neck.
+The osteopath will address the whole posture to get other areas moving more freely (typically the upper back) to reduce pressure on your head and neck.
+Moreover, Osteopaths use a combination of muscular stretching, joint articulations, and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce pain.

-We also offer Cranial Osteopathy which is fantastic for headaches given the gentle nature of treatment.
-Alongside this, relaxation techniques, muscular stretching and strengthening exercises, and heat therapy will be explained and you will be encouraged to also try them at home.
-In addition to lifestyle and basic nutrition and hydration advice to help reduce the frequency and severity of your tension-type headaches.
+We also offer Cranial Osteopathy, which is fantastic for headaches, given the gentle nature of the treatment.
+Alongside this, relaxation techniques, muscular stretching and strengthening exercises, and heat therapy will be explained, and you will be encouraged to try them at home.
+In addition to lifestyle, basic nutrition, and hydration advice to help reduce the frequency and severity of your tension-type headaches.

 Osteopath for headaches